lamhotsimamora/Smart-Assistant-Voice-Recognition-C-.Net/README.md

 5. Done

 ## Run Program
-If you want to RUN the application, you can the file executable application in <strong>'./VoiceRecognition/bin/Debug/GoSmart.exe'</strong>
+If you want to RUN the application, you can run the file executable in <strong>'./VoiceRecognition/bin/Debug/GoSmart.exe'</strong>

 ## Demo On Youtube